ELECTRICAL EQUIPMENT FIELD EVALUATION SERVICES

 C. per other applicable codes and standards as outlined in Report

 Consultant shall NOT have authority over nor be responsible for direction, methods, means, safety, sequences, supervision, and/or control over CLIENT or Manufacturing Representative or Contractor acts.
+Consultant is not responsible for any changes made to the equipment after the evaluation date or for improper operation or maintenance by Client personnel.

 2. CLIENT RESPONSIBILITIES: